Sakib56/Breast-Cancer-Detection/README.md

 print("average accuracy: {0:.5f}%".format(score))
 ```
-This will:
-* load the dataset from data.csv
-* cross validate the data, splitting into a training and testing set
-* initialise a new KNN model
-* test KNN on the testing set given the training set
-* output the average accuracy (for both benign/malignant)

 Alternatively, you can open a terminal in the directory and just import the relevant modules and run the methods.
 For example: